When it comes to behavior at the table, in other words – poker etiquette, you’ll probably find that there are as many ‘rules’ as in the game itself!

 Apart from being rude, everybody at the table has the same right to see or not see certain cards – to do otherwise could give an advantage to some and not others.
 Of course, it’s easy enough to just flash your bluff to the guy next to you without thinking, but you should then display it to the rest of the table.
 Show one show all.

 Slow rolling is really bad etiquette.
-Anytime you think it's clear that you have the best hand and are going to call your opponents bet, do so as soon as you have made your decision.
+Anytime you think it’s clear that you have the best hand and are going to call your opponents to bet, do so as soon as you have made your decision.
 Slow rolling can sometimes be justified in some cases I suppose.
-For example, if you're playing someone who’s being abusive in the chat or someone like say Phil Hellmuth, slow rolling can be used as payback(But don’t hold our word to it).
+For example, if you’re playing someone who’s being abusive in the chat or someone like say Phil Hellmuth, slow-rolling can be used as payback(But don’t hold our word to it).
 However please don’t do it to random people!

 Poker School time is for home games, not for the casino or clubs.
 If someone is new to the game, they can ask the dealer for questions or doubts.
 It’s super rude and a bit sketchy to share any hand information anyway.
 Discussing the hand in any way usually doubles the decision time, which stalls the game and also suddenly make it an unlevelled playing field.
 Imagine Roger Federer playing me in a game of tennis.

 If you want to learn how to play poker, do it at home or online first to avoid being ‘that’ guy at the table.
 Also, don’t flash your cards to your buddy or anonymous players, it’s usually against written policies and it’s the distraction equivalent of passing notes in the classroom.